sbarb/emailServer/DOCKER_README.md

 select option 2

-look at node README for curl information
+look at /README and node/README for curl information